Artists in Residence Program: Great exposure to great music in your school and on the concert stage!

-Lollipop Concert Tickets - a first-exposure concert for all Kindergarten through second grade students at no additional cost to AIR Partners!
+Lollipop Concert Tickets - the first-exposure concert for all Kindergarten through second grade students at no additional cost to AIR Partners!

 Third Grade Concert Tickets - All third graders attend this high energy concert featuring GRS Principal Percussionist, Bill Vits at no additional cost to AIR Partners!

-Instrument/String Discovery Ensemble - All fourth grade students ahve the unique opportunity to an an up-close and hands-on view of select instruments of the orchestra led by Symphony musicians.
+Instrument/String Discovery Ensemble - All fourth-grade students have the unique opportunity to an up-close and hands-on view of select instruments of the orchestra led by Symphony musicians.
 This experience is exclusive to the AIR program!

 The total value of this program is more than $12,000!
-Schools new to the AIR program are able to participate in their first two-year cycle FOR FREE thanks to the generous support of Grand Rapids Symphony donors, corporate and foundation partners.
-After the initial cycle, schools are able to return for only $1,000 per year—just a fraction of the cost for participating in these events individually!
+Thanks to the generous support of Grand Rapids Symphony donors, corporate and foundation partners, schools pay just a fraction of the cost, $1,100 per year.